spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

                     entryPointStyle: entryPointStyle
 ```

-Replace `entryPointStye` with the desired entry point style.
+Replace `entryPointStyle` with the desired entry point style.

 You should choose an Entry Point Style of either `exec` or `shell`, to
 correspond to how the `ENTRYPOINT` syntax is defined in the container’s